4pplet/Unextended/README.md

 - ANSI layout with split r-shift, split space and split backspace (this is what I'm personally using)

 ## Revisions:
-- V1: Second prototype of the case
+- P1: 2021-09-20 - 3D printed concept with a bit wider bezels
+- P2: 2021-11-18 - Alu CNC proto from PCB way.
+Slimmed down bezels and added battery cover.
+- V1: 2022-01-23 - Second prototype of the case.
+Changed to V3 Bakeneko mounting posts and recessed and moved down the daughterboard slightly.
+PCBWay had issues tapping the screw holes closest to the edge for the daugheter board in P2.

 ## Pics of initial proto:
 ![alt text](./readme-images/initial_proto_1.jpg "Initial proto 1")